Double Glazing Repairs

 Frequently Asked Questions

 Likely not.
 This is a classic sign of a "dropped" door or a gearbox that needs lubrication.
-A service technician can adjust the hinges to realign the door so the locking points engage smoothly without force.
+A service technician can adjust the hinges to realign the door so the locking points engage smoothly without forcing the handle.

 Yes.
-The glass unit is separate from the frame.
-If you have condensation inside the glass, we can remove the beading, take out the old unit, and install a new energy-efficient unit while keeping your existing frames.
+The glass unit is completely separate from the frame.
+If you have condensation inside the glass panes, we can remove the beading, take out the old unit, and install a new, energy-efficient argon-filled unit while keeping your existing frames intact.

 There are thousands of different window and door profiles used in the UK over the last 30 years.
 Even "standard" locks have different backset sizes and spindle operations.
-Without a physical inspection (Recon), it is impossible to know exactly which part your door needs.
+Without a physical inspection (our Recon visit), it is impossible to know exactly which part your specific door needs to operate safely.

 We can, but we believe in being honest about costs.
 For small repairs, the travel charge might outweigh the cost of the repair itself.
-In these cases, we often recommend finding a reputable trader closer to your postcode to ensure you get the best value for money.
+In these cases, we often recommend finding a reputable, TrustMark approved trader closer to your postcode to ensure you get the best value for money.

-Whether you need a full repair service or just a replacement handle, contact the KJM team in Andover today.
+Whether you need a full repair service or just a replacement handle, contact the KJM team in Andover today for a free, no-obligation quote.